What is an Expungement?

 Applying with an attorney:

-Hiring an experienced attorney, like those at Spolin Law, can help guide you through this process.
+Hiring an experienced attorney can help guide you through this process.
 The attorney will make sure all paperwork is correct and is supported by all necessary documentation.
 You may or may not be required to show up in court for your hearing.
 If so, your attorney can also help you prepare for your hearing.
 An attorney can also advocate on your behalf both in your petition and at a hearing.
 Your attorney can also make sure that decisions are being made justly and that the District Attorney acts fairly.
 Therefore, having an attorney can help your case by making your petition strong and also make the process easier for you.
 Read on for more information about how to work with an attorney to expunge your record!

 Your Expungement Hearing